portworx/px-docs/scheduler/mesosphere-dcos/cassandra.md

 ![Cassandra-PX in DCOS Universe](/images/dcos-cassandra-px-universe.png){:width=2597px" height="1287px"}

-## Installation
 ### Default Install
 If you want to use the defaults, you can now run the dcos command to install the service
 ```
 $ dcos package install --yes cassandra-px
 ```
 You can also click on the  “Install” button on the WebUI next to the service and then click “Install Package”.
+The default install will create PX volumes of size 5GB with 1 replica.

-### Advanced Install
+### Advanced Install and Volume Options
 If you want to modify the default, click on the “Install” button next to the package on the DCOS UI and then click on “Advanced Installation”

-Here you have the option to change the service name, volume name, volume size,and provide any additional options that you want to pass to the docker volume driver.
+Here you have the option to change the service name, volume name, volume size, and provide any additional options for the Portworx volume.
 You can also configure other Cassandra related parameters on this page including the number of Cassandra nodes.

 ![Cassandra-PX install options](/images/dcos-cassandra-px-install-options.png){:width="655px" height="200px"}

 Click on “Review and Install” and then “Install” to start the installation of the service.

-## Install Status
+### Install Status
 Once you have started the install you can go to the Services page to monitor the status of the installation.

 ![Cassandra-PX on services page](/images/dcos-cassandra-px-service.png){:width="655px" height="200px"}